kruxia/ark/api/README.md

     - [x] 400 if "propdel" in body
     - [ ] pytest
   * [ ] PUT `/ark/NAME[/PATH]` =
+    - [x] PATH must be non-empty — cannot PUT to repository root (instead, POST to /ark)
-    - [ ] create/update this folder/file content (update folder has no effect)
+    - [x] create/update this folder/file content
+    - [x] new w/empty body => svn mkdir, non-empty body => svnmucc put
-    - [ ] make directories down to the given path
+    - [x] mkdir: make directories down to the given path
+    - [x] update existing folder w/body makes it a file (replacing it and all children)
+    - [x] update w/o body raises conflict
     - [ ] pytest
   * [ ] DELETE `/ark/NAME[/PATH]` =
-    - [ ] delete the file/folder/repo and all its content
+    - [ ] delete the file/folder/repo and all its content, return 204 NO CONTENT
+    - [ ] 404 if not found
+    - [ ] pytest
-    * [ ] pytest
+* [ ] /svn[/*] = proxy all requests for the subversion server itself
+  - accept and proxy all svn HTTP methods
-* [ ] /svn[/*] = proxy all requests for the subversion server itself [NOTE: This is a good candidate for Rust because it has to be fast and streaming.
+  - [NOTE: This is a good candidate for Rust because it has to be fast and streaming.
 We have to do authentication and authorization before completing the request, which is why it has to be proxied.]
 * [ ] /auth = OAuth2 authorization endpoints
 * [ ] /docs = API documentation (e.g., Swagger)
 * [ ] pytest